ivpn/ivpn.net/src/content/en/pages/knowledgebase/linux/linux-webpages-do-not-load-or-dns-leaks-when-connecting-via-networkmanager.md

     #sudo nano /etc/resolvconf/resolv.conf.d/head
     ```

-    ... and on the new line (without quotes) enter `nameserver 10.0.254.1` and on another line nameserver `198.245.51.147`.
-Cntrl+X to save changes and exit the file.
+    ... and on the new line (without quotes) enter `nameserver 10.0.254.1` and on another line `nameserver 198.245.51.147`. `Ctrl+X` to save changes and exit the file.

 3. Restart your system to apply the DNS changes or edit the **resolv.conf** file to apply the DNS immediately: